valyala/httpteleport/cmd/httptp/README.md

 httptp -inType=http -in=10.10.10.10:6789 -outType=teleport -out=69.69.69.69:9876
 ```

-The the partner may send rtb traffic to `10.10.10.10:6789` in his local network.
+Then the partner may send rtb traffic to `10.10.10.10:6789` in his local network.
 This traffic will be compressed and proxied to `httptp` listening
 `69.69.69.69:9876` in your network.
 The `httptp` will spread the traffic across
 your worker servers set in the `-out` parameter: `rtb-server1:80,rtb-server2:80,rtb-server3:80`.